matthewskelton/byow/README.md

     1. Images
     1. Basic styles
     1. Hyperlinks
-1. The basics of WordPress - using a website builder
+1. The basics of WordPress - using a website builder  - *see Part-2-WordPress/WordPress.md*
     1. Register for a WordPress website
     1. Choose a Theme
     1. Create About / Contact pages
     1. Look at the editor HTML
     1. View Source of the whole page
     1. Exploring WordPress

 Background